 Endovascular Vein Harvest

-Endovascular Vein Harvest is a minimally-invasive procedure that uses a small incision and camera to harvest a vein from the patient’s leg that will be used to replace blocked vessels of the heart.
+Endovascular Vein Harvest is a minimally-invasive heart procedure that uses a small incision and camera to harvest a vein from the patient’s leg that will be used to replace blocked vessels of the heart.